Sandesh251/Assignment/README.md

 --> Click on admin button in the mysql row to open UI

+--> Click New then, give 'mathbuddy' as database name then, click create.

 --> Click on import from the UI.

 --> Choose file: mathbuddy.sql and the click import.

 #